SousekiL/sousekil.github.io/_pages/about.md

 I am currently pursuing a Master’s degree in **Actuarial Science and Risk Management** at the Department of Mathematics of UIUC.
 Before graduate school, I worked as a data analyst and data scientist at major tech companies in China, including Kuaishou and TikTok.
 These roles provided me with extensive experience in data analysis and business analytics.

-I am also on the path to becoming an actuary and have passed **Exams P, FM, and SRM**.

 This website is a personal space where I share data analysis projects, learning reflections, and technical explorations.
 Feel free to reach out if you’d like to connect or discuss anything I post here!

 ## Recent Data Projects